dominuszagare/dominuszagare-knowledge-base/docs/Language_processing/intro.md

 When creating a solution to a problem in the field of language processing, we have a lot of tools at our disposal.
 Many of these tools are open source and can be used for free, see the links above.
 Choosing the right tool can be daunting in the beginning, but with time and experience you will get a better understanding of the tools and their use cases.
 Lets give NLTK a try.

-### NLTK
+### NLTK, TorchText, Sklearn, and PyTorch

-NLTK is a leading platform for building Python programs to work with human language data.
+NLTK is a platform for building Python programs to work with human language data.
 It provides easy-to-use interfaces to over 50 corpora and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning, wrappers for industrial-strength NLP libraries, and an active discussion forum.

 #### Installation
 Instalation is easy, just run the following command in your terminal:
 ```bash
 pip install nltk
 ```
+You can also install NLTK using conda by selecting the nltk package in the Anaconda Navigator.
 #### Downloading data

 NLTK comes with a lot of data, but not all of it.
 To download all the data run the following command in your terminal: